 Vigiles reduces work cycles spent analyzing and addressing vulnerabilities by 90 percent or more.

-Vigiles is available in three versions including Vigiles Basic, a completely free version that enables you to start vulnerability monitoring of your product SBOM today.
-More advanced commercially supported versions of Vigiles include patch monitoring, suggested mitigations for vulnerabilities, collaboration features helpful to distributed software engineering and product security teams, and advanced vulnerability triage tools.
+Vigiles is available in three versions including Vigiles Prime, a version that enables you to start vulnerability monitoring of your product SBOM today with a 30-day free trial.
+More advanced commercially supported versions of Vigiles include SBOM (Software Bill of Materials) management and generation, patch monitoring, suggested mitigations for vulnerabilities, collaboration features helpful to distributed software engineering and product security teams, and advanced vulnerability triage tools.

 Timesys has extensive experience with embedded system development and lifecycle management.
 Timesys has been instrumental in working with global leader semiconductor manufacturers with smart, quick and quality solutions for highly complex systems with accelerated product innovation and multiple product variants.